-The Board has further established an Independent Non-Executive Directors committee, which is chaired by the lead independent director.
-This committee's primary function is to strengthen the Board's independence as a collective as well providing leadership and advice to the Board in respect of matters where the Chair of the Board has an actual or a perceived conflict of interest.
-It also includes the identification of circumstances where the Chair of the Board may have a conflict of interest that may impact on his/her independent decision-making.
-The Independent Non-Executive Directors committee also guides the Board on any related-party transactions, including but without limitation, to any financial, economic interest, position, association or relationship, which when judged from the perspective of a reasonable and informed third party could unduly or cause bias in decisionmaking in the best interest of Sanlam.
-Further to the aforementioned, the Board has also developed and approved a criteria document, which espouses on all matters regarding perceived or potential conflicts of interest to ensure the effective oversight and management of governance.
-The latter is in addition to the standard protocol which requires each of the Board members being required to declare their respective interests at each meeting as well on a quarterly basis.

-As at 31 December 2019, there were four executive directors serving on the Board.
+The Board has an established Independent Non-Executive Directors committee, which is chaired by the Chair of the Board.
+This committee's primary function is to strengthen the Board's independence as a collective as well as providing leadership and advice to the Board in respect of matters where an actual or a perceived conflict of interest occurs that may impact independent decision-making.
+The Independent Non-Executive Directors committee also guides the Board on any related-party transactions, including but without limitation, to any financial, economic interest, position, association or relationship, which when judged from the perspective of a reasonable and informed third party could unduly or cause bias in decision-making in the best interest of Sanlam.
+Further to the aforementioned, the Board has also developed and approved a criteria document, which espouses on all matters pertaining to any perceived or potential conflicts of interest to ensure the effective oversight and management of governance.
+The latter is in addition to the standard protocol which requires each of the Board members having to declare their respective interests at each meeting as well on a quarterly basis.
+As at 31 December 2020 there were five executive directors serving on the Board.
 In terms of Sanlam's Memorandum of Incorporation, one third of directors shall retire at every annual general meeting (AGM) and are eligible for re-election.

 The Nominations committee assists the Board in reviewing succession planning annually and includes the identification, mentorship and development of future candidates.
 The Board composition and the statement thereto on its composition are disclosed in further detail in the Corporate Governance Report.

-The Board has considered its composition by developing a policy on the promotion of diversity.
+The Board has considered its composition in alignment with its policy on the promotion of diversity attributes.
 During the period under review, this policy had been reviewed by the Nominations committee after which a recommendation was made to the Board for its approval.
-The policy's review during the 2019 financial year included the incorporation of the Amendments Schedule relevant to the JSE Listings Requirements that were published during the latter part of November 2019.
-The policy makes provision for specific key deliverables and target dates, of which the implementation of the policy is measured over time.
+The policy continues to be consistent with the Amendments Schedule relevant to the JSE Listings Requirements that were published during the latter part of November 2019.
+The policy makes provision for specific key deliverables and target dates of which the implementation is measured over time.
 The Board is of the view that the stance adopted by Sanlam in this respect goes beyond the minimum regulatory requirements and acknowledges the value that it contributes to the Group's diversity-related objectives and overall sustainability.

-A brief curriculum vitae for each director standing for election or re-election at the AGM, accompanies Sanlam's notice of its 2020 AGM.
-Each of the newly appointed directors received induction training in Sanlam's business, Board matters, their duties and governance responsibilities in accordance with each director's specific needs and aligned to applicable regulatory requirements.
+A brief curriculum vitae for each director standing for election or re-election at the 2021 AGM accompanies Sanlam's notice of its 2021 AGM.
+Each of the newly appointed directors receives induction training in Sanlam's business, on Board matters, their duties and governance responsibilities in accordance with each director's specific needs and aligned to applicable regulatory requirements.